Automattic/wp-calypso/docs/data-persistence.md

 not the same at all times.
 The initial reducer can be small and new reducers can be added as the user navigates to new parts of the app and new code modules are loaded at runtime.

 If we persist the state tree as one monolithic object, we run into trouble.
-To `DESERIALIZE` and check a stored state subtree against a JSON schema, the corresponding reducer needs to be loaded and available.
+To `deserialize` and check a stored state subtree against a JSON schema, the corresponding reducer needs to be loaded and available.
 It's therefore not possible to load such a state subtree during Calypso boot.